spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 :::info

-The table below provides a mapping of the airgap script output values and the Palette CLI prompt the value is used.
+The table below maps the airgap script output values to their respective Palette CLI prompts and example values.
 The example values are for reference only.

 | Output Value                          | Palette CLI Prompt                   | Example Value                                         |